Born 1st of November 1941 Sydney, New South Wales, Australia

 We went to Italy.
 I saw Venice while we were there.
 When we were in Rome, a man on the street pinched me on the bottom.
 We saw the Sistine Chapel in Rome.
 To get a good view, we laid on the floor and looked up at the ceiling.

 The tour took in Germany.
-I remember being a coffee shop in Munich.
+I remember being at a coffee shop in Munich.
 Everyone was so dressed up and most people had a dog sitting next to them.
 I’d never come across that before.
 I went to Poland, Warsaw and Krakow.

 A few years later, I had long service leave.
 I did quite a big trip.
 I went to Athens first and wandered around there.
 One of the things that fascinated me was on the Plaka there’s different little churches.
 They’re all to do with Guilds.
 There was even one for the tax collectors.
 Then I joined this bus that went up to the north of Greece.
 I went up to Thesaloniki.
 John’s uncle said, “Oh I wish I’d known, that’s where I came from."

 We travelled up further into the mountains.
 From there we travelled to Sofia.
-In Sofia there’s a huge Cathedral named Alexander Nevsky Cathedral.
-What the people told us was that when the communists came, they dug the ground and buried all of the accouterments from the church.
+In Sofia there’s a huge cathedral named Alexander Nevsky Cathedral.
+What the people told us was that when the communists came, they dug the ground and buried all of the accoutrements from the church.
 So now they were digging it up.
 Then I walked down another street and came to another street.
 All of the churches have paintings on every wall.
 It was when leaving another church, a gypsy grabbed my arm.
 I said, “Let me go or I’ll call the police.”
 She let me go.
 It was here in Sofia that I did a lot of my shopping for family back home.
-Then i travelled through to Romania.
+Then I travelled through to Romania.

 We went down the Reine and then we went to Heidelberg.
 It was good fun.